GenericMappingTools/gmt/doc/rst/source/grd2xyz.rst

     Append **b** to instead write the STL binary (little-endian) format.
 For more information on STL, see the `STL overview on Wikipedia <https://en.wikipedia.org/wiki/STL_(file_format)>`_.  **Note**: All coordinates are adjusted so that *xmin = ymin = zmin = 0*.
 For other adjustments, see :doc:`grdedit`, :doc:`grdproject` and :doc:`grdmath`.
-    Append a separate *base* other than the grid's zmin. **Note**: The grid must be free of NaN values.
-If your grid has NaN then please process the grid with :doc:`grdmath` to replace these with, for instance, the minimum value or *base*.
+    Optionally, append a lower *base* other than the grid's minimum value [Default]. **Note**: The grid must be free of NaN values.
+If your grid contains NaNs then we automatically replace these with the minimum value in the grid;
+    use :doc:`grdmath` to pre-process the grid if you wish to select another value.

 .. |Add_-V| replace:: |Add_-V_links|
 .. include:: explain_-V.rst_